-To receive continuing education (CE) credit, you must complete the virtual lecture and evaluation at the link below.
+To receive continuing education (CE) credit, you must complete the virtual lecture, CE posttest and activity evaluation at the link below.

 Access: Virtual Lecture (synchronized audio and slides)

 CE Credit Available Until: February 1, 2016

 This activity has been designed to meet the education needs of nurses and social workers involved in the care of patients living with hematologic cancers.

 This activity will provide an opportunity for nurses and social workers to expand their knowledge about how clinical trials and genomics influence treatment and prognosis for patients with blood cancers.

 After completing this activity, participants should be able to:

 - Explain their role in helping patients to enroll in clinical trials and optimize outcomes

 - Describe how diversity issues impact enrollment and education about clinical trials